AdrianaDobre/3DMP/Butterfly Automata Toy/README.md

 In order to make the mechanism to work properly, I added some joints.
 I added a revolute joint between the axe and the box to make the axe rotate, 3 slider joints between every connecting rod and the box to make the connecting rods move up and down and I also put 2 revolute joints between every wing and the body of butterfly to make the wings move.

-The handle is the component that you needed to power in order to see how the automata works, but I  If you want to see how the mechanism works, you need to play the motion study named "Automata Butterfly Toy".
+The handle is the component that you needed to power in order to see how the automata works, but I produced the movement of the mechanism using a motion study.
+So if you want to see how the mechanism works, you need to play the motion study named "Automata Butterfly Toy".

 **File types**